 Incident management must take both legal and organizational aspects into account here.
 After all, the incidents can disrupt the company's day-to-day operations.
 The aim is to ensure that employees receive help as quickly as possible in rectifying the fault and that service performance is restored as quickly as possible.
 At best, without any negative impact on the company's day-to-day operations and core business.
-Consequently, incident management is also an ITSM (IT - Service Management) process.
+Consequently, incident management is also an ITSM (IT Service Management) process.
 Some ITSM tools can use standard solutions to resolve recurring incidents quickly.

 If an incident occurs, it is registered, and a solution is developed, which must be documented.
-If the problem has been solved and the employee has been helped, the incident and the corresponding request/ticket can be closed.
+If the problem has been solved and the employee has been assisted, the incident and the corresponding request/ticket can be closed.